Dental Hygiene - Associate of Applied Science

 Doña Ana Community College

 Note: Students must earn a final grade of C- or better in ENGL 1110G Composition I and MATH 1220G College Algebra per DACC guidelines; however, the Dental Hygiene program strongly recommends students earn a C or better in those courses.
 Students must earn a C or better in all other required General Education and Core Requirements.
-In addition, students admitted to the program must receive a final grade of C (77%) or higher to remain in the program.
-Clinical courses have additional requirements that must be met in addition to the grade of C (77%).
+In addition, students admitted to the program must receive a final grade of 77% or higher to remain in the program.
+Clinical courses have additional requirements that must be met in addition to the minimum grade of 77%.

-Students must complete all University degree requirements, which include: General Education requirements and elective credits to total at least 100 credits.
-Developmental coursework will not count towards the degree requirements and/or elective credits, but may be needed in order to take the necessary English and Mathematics coursework.
+Students must complete all University degree requirements, which include: General Education requirements and elective credits to total at least 101 credits.
+(See footnote 6) Developmental coursework will not count towards the degree requirements and/or elective credits but may be needed to take the necessary English and Mathematics coursework.

 All General Education and Core Requirements must be met before formally applying to the program.